 The Directors Mortgage Sumer Slam is an unrestricted tournament.
 Teams registered and in good standing with any U.S. Soccer Federation affiliate are eligible to apply.
 The tournament is also internationally sanctioned and accepts teams from Canada.

-Boys and girls 2008 & 2009 divisions will have their championship games at Providence Park, home of the Portland Timbers, Sunday afternoon.
+In 2017 Boys and girls 2008 & 2009 divisions had their championship games at Providence Park, home of the Portland Timbers, Sunday afternoon.
 For 2018 2009 & 2010 teams will again have games at Providence Park

 Highlights of the Tournament